🔼The name Elkanah in the Bible

 The second part comes from the root cluster קנה ,קין and קנן:

 For a meaning of the name Elkanah, NOBSE Study Bible Name List reads God Has Possessed.
-Jones' Dictionary of Old Testament Proper Names reads God Has Redeemed, and submits a lengthy defence on why the name Elkanah cannot mean God Has Created because the verb קנה never means to create.
+Jones' Dictionary of Old Testament Proper Names reads God Has Redeemed, and submits a lengthy defense on why the name Elkanah cannot mean God Has Created because the verb קנה never means to create.

 BDB Theological Dictionary is not impressed with Jones and renders God Has Created or God Has Taken Possession.